 TIP: Implement these eight ways to cut stress out of your life

-Although refined sugar is widely available in the American diet, you should be looking to significantly reduce your sugar consumption if you want to keep your mind sharp.
+Although refined sugar is widely available in the American diet, you should look to significantly reduce your sugar consumption if you want to keep your mind sharp.
 According to a psychiatric study from the Radboud University Medical Centre in The Netherlands, sugar suppresses the activity of BDNF, an important growth hormone in the brain.
 Additional studies have indicated that BDNF levels are especially low in individuals suffering from poor mental health and depression.3

 In addition, consuming sugar triggers a number of reactions in your body as it works to normalize blood sugar levels.
 Regular sugar consumption can lead to chronic inflammation, disrupting your internal system and impairing your cognitive ability.